 For this purpose, your smartphone (or other device, such as a tablet or a wearable) should be equipped with an NFC circuit.
 The circuit makes it possible for the device to read payment data from other devices or NFC contactless payment cards.

-No wonder, such handheld point of sale system solutions are becoming more and more popular.
+No wonder, such handheld point of sale system solutions are becoming popular and SoftPOS providers are thriving.

 disadvantages, and trends